dydxprotocol/v4-abacus/README.md

 # Web #

-Abacuas generates Javascript and Typescript files with the following command:
+Abaacus generates a Javascript / Typescript UMD module with the following command:

 > ./gradlew assembleJsPackage

-This outputs into **build/distributions**, and references the packages in the **build/js** directory.
+This outputs into **build/packages/js**.

-Sample integration from a html page can be find in **integration/Web**.

-You can export the build to a package locally with the following commands:

-> cd ./build/packages/js
+A local npm package can be built with:

-> npm pack
+> ./gradlew packJsPackage

-A tarball of the package should be created and you can install it to your project for local testing:
+A tarball of the package should be created in **build/packages** and you can install it to your project for local testing:

 > npm install PATH_TO_TARBALL